Klamath Basin National Wildlife Refuges

 Half a century ago, during the peak of fall migration, over 7 million waterfowl and 1000 overwintering bald eagles could be found in the Klamath Basin at one time.

 Home to invaluable wildlife species and remarkable territory, the basin wetlands drew the attention of conservationists from across the nation, including President Theodore Roosevelt.
 In 1908 President Roosevelt designated 81,000 acres of marsh and open water in Lower Klamath Lake as the first National Wildlife Refuge for waterfowl.
-Twenty years later, Tule Lake joined the Refuge System when Franklin Roosevelt authorized the protection of 37,000 acres in what was Tule Lake.
+Twenty years later, Tule Lake joined the Refuge System when President Calvin Coolidge authorized the protection of 37,000 acres in what was Tule Lake.

 Unfortunately, their visionary actions to protect these fragile and important wetlands have been undermined by a century of mismanagement and abuse.
 The US Bureau of Water discharging from Reclamation’s massive Klamath Irrigation Project, initiated in 1905, paved the way for extensive agricultural developmentthat destroyed thousands of acres of wetland, and drained much of what was Lower Klamath and Tule Lakes.
 In recent decades, continued agricultural development, excessive water diversions, agricultural pollution, and drought have further damaged the remaining wetland habitat.